migp11/cobrapy-tutorial/README.md

 # cobrapy-tutorial
 A tutorial on cobrapy

+# Install instructions for linux

-1. In linux create virtual environemtn
+1. Create virtual environemtn
 `virtualenv -p python3 env/`

 2. activate the virtual environemtn